vb-consulting/Norm.net/Documentation/reference/methods.md

 - Depending on the parameter type, parameters can be set in different ways: positional, named, or mixed.

-> Note: For more information on working with parameters by using this extension method [see working with parameters section.](/docs/reference/parameters/#1-withparameters-extension-method)
+> Note: For more information on working with parameters [see working with parameters section.](/norm.net/docs/reference/parameters/)

 ---